jckuester/ltlfo2mon/README.md

 Ltlfo2mon for RV'13
 ===================

 Ltlfo2mon is an automata-based monitoring framework for a first-order temporal logic, called LTLFO.
 It generates and executes monitors for policies specified in LTLFO to verify if a provided trace of events violates or satisfies them.
-This work is part on the conference paper [From propositional to first-order monitoring](http://kuester.multics.org/publications/RV13.pdf) and will be presented at [RV'13](http://rv2013.gforge.inria.fr/).
+This work is part of the conference paper [From propositional to first-order monitoring](http://kuester.multics.org/publications/RV13.pdf) and will be presented at [RV'13](http://rv2013.gforge.inria.fr/).

 Usage
 -----